Harish Raghavendra: Career

 Harish officially made his debut into the music industry as a singer at the age of 18.
 His first song was a Telugu song for the movie Panjaram and he subsequently sung 'Vaa Saghi' for the movie Arasiyal.
 He was in his final year of college at the time.
 After that, he was not really active in the music industry.
 In the meantime, he graduated from Vivekananda College with a degree in commerce and masters in mass communication and journalism.

 He re-entered the music industry through the well known classical song Nirpadhuve Nadapathuve from the movie Bharathi.
 The music was composed by Ilaiyaraja.
 The song became a massive hit back in the year 2000 and it brought him fame along with Tamil Nadu State award.
 This was the time he changed his name from Harish to Harish Raghavendra, per Ilaiyaraja's recommendation.
 Before he could even join the software industry, Ye Azhagiye Theeye from Minnale scored a roaring success back to back.
 Since then, he has sung over 3000 songs in various Indian language movies, predominantly Tamil.
-He has worked for most of the well known music composers that include Yuvan Shankar Raja, Vidyasagar, G. V. Prakash Kumar, D. Imman, Vijay Antony, Harris Jayaraj & many others.
-His charming sharp voice has always been a point of attraction for many music directors, so he managed to sing in various languages such as Tamil (his main passion), Telugu, Kannada, Malayalam & Hindi.
+He has worked for most of the well known music composers that include Yuvan Shankar Raja, Vidyasagar, G. V. Prakash Kumar, D. Imman, Vijay Antony, Harris Jayaraj and many others.
+His charming sharp voice has always been a point of attraction for many music directors, so he managed to sing in various languages such as Tamil (his main passion), Telugu, Kannada, Malayalam and Hindi.
 He has sung some devotional songs as well.
 After 'Panjaram', he sang for the Telugu film Neetho under Vidyasagar's baton.
 Since then he has sung many more songs in Telugu, including films like 'Cheli', 'Priyadarshini' and Ghajini.